-In addition to considerations about your patients’ and your own health, you will also need to take into account that if you were to become infected it could also place other patients, colleagues and anyone else you come into contact with at risk of infection, and you will not be able to work.
+As well as considerations about patients' health, and your own, you will need to take into account that if you became infected, it could also place other patients, colleagues and anyone else you come into contact with at risk of infection, and you will not be able to work.

 Clearly this is not a question with a black and white answer.
-MDU members who find themselves in such a situation and want to talk through their approach are encouraged to contact our 24 hour medico-legal helpline on 0800 716 646.
+If you find yourself in this situation and want to talk through your approach, contact our 24-hour medico-legal helpline on 0800 716 646.

-It is possible for complaints and GMC referrals to be made during or as a result of this Covid-19 outbreak.
-The MDU is ready to assist in the usual way and it is important that members continue to seek our advice with any medico-legal problems as soon as they arise by contacting our freephone advisory helpline.
+We're here to assist in the usual way and it's important that members continue to seek our advice with any medico-legal problems as soon as they arise by contacting our free helpline.

 This page was correct at publication on 17/12/2021.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.